 This West Village pizzeria boasts one of the city’s only site-built Neapolitan wood-fired ovens and serves traditional blistered pies like you’d find in Southern Italy.

-Thin crust pizza from a guy whose father opened one of the great Staten Island pizzerias in 1960 — but this one’s just north if Little Italy so you can avoid the ferry.
+Thin crust pizza that spawned from the lineage of one of Staten Island’s great slice shops — but this one’s just north of Little Italy so you can avoid the ferry.

 Open since 1930, Sam’s is one of Brooklyn‘s oldest pizzerias.
 The coal-turned-gas oven bakes some of the most classic pies you’ll ever taste, served up by a guy who grew up in the building.